The 7-Step Graphic Design Process For Modern Creative Teams

 While the specific stages may vary depending on the project and designer, a graphic design process usually includes steps such as research, brainstorming, sketching, conceptualization, design iteration, feedback, refinement, and final delivery.

 But let's switch it up a little.
-Imagine today, you'll need to create 3 different designs for 3 different brands.
+Imagine today you'll need to create three different designs for three different brands.
 There are multiple stakeholders and needs involved, along with some tight deadlines.
-Could you see how having a reliable and repeatable process might help the latter situation not become a gigantic mess?
+Can you see how having a reliable and repeatable process might help the latter situation not become a gigantic mess?

-Let's dive into 3 further reasons why a graphic design process is necessary in most graphic design situations:
+Let's dive into three more reasons why a graphic design process is necessary in most graphic design situations:

 With a proper process in place, you'll be communicating effectively across the entire design process.
 A graphic design won't make it to the final design stage without having been looked at a few times by those involved.
 Plus, with everything clearly communicated, graphic designers will know what success looks like from the get-go.